Gear Up for Saltwater Fly Fishing Along the Gulf Coast

 If you're looking to just test the waters, or perhaps buy a gift for your child.
 There are a few beginner "kits" out there that have everything you need to get started.
 Take for example the Orvis 8-weight Combo Kit for just $169.
 That is a great entry-level option for someone that's just beginning.
 Just don't expect this setup to last a long time or deliver stellar results.
 While it will certainly get the job done, it will lack many of the features needed for a more permanent quality setup.

-If you're looking to buy the best of the best and spend upwards of $1000, there's a few options to consider.
-For the rod, I'd lean towards the Sage Salt HD for around $850 or if you're looking for a 1 piece rod, look at the G Loomis NRX PRO-1 for about $750.
-When it comes time to pick the "best" reel, there's three brands to consider.
+If you're looking to buy the best of the best and spend upwards of $2000 for your rod/reel setup, there's a few options to consider.
+For the rod, consider the Sage Salt HD for around $850, the Scott Meridian for $865, or if you're looking for a 1 piece rod, look at the G Loomis NRX PRO-1 for about $750.
+When it comes time to pick the "best" reel, there's a few brands to consider.
 First let's check out the old favorite, Tibor Everglades.
 This reel is truly the benchmark that all reels are measured against and will run you about $650.
-Next up is the Nautilus NV-G 7/8.
-This reel also costs around $650, offers a sealed drag system, and has a huge loyal following in the Florida fly fishing scene.
+Next up is the Hatch 7 Plus Gen 2, this reel also costs around $650, offers a sealed drag system, and has a huge loyal following in the fly fishing scene.
 Last but not least, the Galvan Grip G-8.
 This reel is about $100 cheaper and is ranking at the top of all the latest reel reviews.
 You simply cannot go wrong with any of these options.
 You will be sporting the latest technologies and will certainly make all your friends jealous!

 So that basically sums it up with everything that you’ll need to get started.
 When friends want to get into saltwater fly fishing and ask which rod and reel to buy, this is the article I refer them to.
 It’s a great combination of high quality brands, at a reasonable prices, and that’s going to last a life time of enjoyment.
 If you find the budget is a bit too expensive, check out E-Bay.
 A lot of people buy a nice set up and then use it once or twice before giving up, so there is always good used gear available there.